 We’re always told to chase the data as entrepreneurs or business owners.
 Do your research.
 Get the numbers.
 But what’s the question?
 How can you drive change with numbers alone?

 And how do we find our power?
 It’s not in a series of numbers or correlation data.
 We find our solutions on the road; in the quest at the end of a road of discovery.

 Creative solutions can’t be packaged or marketed in the same way that access to data can.

 From imagination comes intuition, hope, problem-solving, inspiration and sometimes for those who persevere this can translate into a profitable business.

-Whether the ‘data will fix it’ mentality comes from a place where imagination has been forgotten, or it’s of a more sinister marketing tactic to try and sell you something you don’t need — , there is another, better road.
+Whether the ‘data will fix it’ mentality comes from a place where imagination has been forgotten.
+Or, it’s a more sinister marketing tactic to try and sell you something you don’t need — , there is a better road.